KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

 .. code-block:: cpp

-    //! assign the vertex array to the grid entity registry.assign<geometry::vertex_array>(grid_entity, lines, geometry::vertex_geometry_type::quads);
+    //!
+Assign the vertex array to the grid entity registry.assign<geometry::vertex_array>(grid_entity, lines, geometry::vertex_geometry_type::quads);

 We tag the grid as ``game_scene``

 .. code-block:: cpp

-    //! assign the game_scene tag to the grid_entity (_hs means hashed_string)
+    //!
+Assign the game_scene tag to the grid_entity (_hs means hashed_string)
     registry.assign<entt::tag<"game_scene"_hs>>(grid_entity);

 Set it to appear at ``layer 0``, and return the prepared grid!